opentrials/docs/docs/extras/project-ideas/index.md

 - Intermediate JavaScript and HTML
 - Basic knowledge of visualisations

-### Visualise publication lag

-#### What

-It is imperative that results of clinical trials are published.
-This is how knowledge is shared: about the effectiveness, or not, of a particular intervention for a particular condition, for example.
-Unfortunately, many trials have their results published with a long delay, or, simply do not have their results published at all.

-#### How

-Use the [OpenTrials API](http://api.opentrials.net/v1/docs/) to find trials with a large lag in publication of results, or, trials that have finished and have not yet published results.
-Build basic visualisations that show lag over time, or lag by condition, by treatment, by trial sponsor, by primary investigator and so on.

-#### Skills

-- Intermediate JavaScript and HTML
-- Basic knowledge of visualisations

 ### Visualise the relationship between conditions and unpublished/published/ongoing trials

 #### What